-There were no significant differences in the removal efficiencies of all detected compounds among the five DWTP (p>0.06, two-sided Student’s t-test), although the DWTPs used different treatment strategies (Figure 1b and 4a).
-It should be noted that three of the DWTPS use ozonation, i.e. advanced treatment technology; yet removal efficiencies are moderate to low.
+There were no significant differences in the removal efficiencies of all detected compounds among the five DWTP (p>0.06, two-sided Student’s t-test), although the DWTPs used different treatment strategies (Figures 1b and 4a).
+It should be noted that three of the DWTPs use ozonation, i.e. advanced treatment technology; yet removal efficiencies are moderate to low.
 This demonstrates the major challenge in removing organic micropollutants through modern drinking water treatment technologies.